Gitjas/Biff_the_Understudy_TutorialNPC_for_SoD/biffsodtutorial/readme.biff.english.txt

 HISTORY

+Version 8
+-Added check for and link to DLC Merger.

 Version 7
 -Optimized script and dialogue templates for using Road to Discovery's trigger variable system for reactions to the main story elements.